 Disease in infants aged <6 months can be atypical, with a short catarrhal stage, gagging, gasping, or apnea as early manifestations.
 Among infants aged <2 months, the case-fatality ratio is approximately 1%.
 Recently immunized children who develop disease may have mild cough illness; older children and adults may have prolonged cough with or without paroxysms.
 The cough gradually wanes over several weeks to months.

 Factors such as prior vaccination status, stage of disease, antibiotic use, specimen collection and transport conditions, and use of nonstandardized tests may affect the sensitivity, specificity, and interpretation of available diagnostic tests for B. pertussis.
-CDC guidelines for the laboratory confirmation of pertussis cases include culture and PCR (when the above clinical case definition is met); serology and direct fluorescent antibody (DFA) tests are not confirmatory tests included in the case definition.
+CDC guidelines for the laboratory confirmation of pertussis cases include culture and PCR (when the above clinical case definition is met); serology and direct fluorescent antibody tests are not confirmatory tests included in the current case definition for reporting purposes.

 Macrolide antibiotics (azithromycin, clarithromycin, and erythromycin) are recommended for the treatment of pertussis in people aged ≥1 month; for infants aged <1 month, azithromycin is the preferred antibiotic.
 Antimicrobial therapy with a macrolide antibiotic administered <3 weeks after cough onset can limit transmission to others.
-Postexposure prophylaxis is recommended for close contacts of cases and for people at high risk of developing severe disease (such as infants and those who will have contact with young infants).
+Postexposure prophylaxis is recommended for all household contacts of cases and for people at high risk of developing severe disease (such as infants and women in the third trimester of pregnancy) or those who will have contact with a person at high risk of severe illness.
 The recommended agents and dosing regimens for prophylaxis are the same as for the treatment of pertussis.